 She discovered it when she arrived at the store & grabbed her purse.

 She retraced her steps.
 Scoured the fast food joint’s parking lot & inside the place.
 Spoke with the workers & other customers.
 Called her friends who were at lunch with her.
 Checked the Citi parking lot & everywhere in between there & here.
 Called our Security Dept.

 She was pretty distraught as she needed to get stuff for a special event for her daughter.

-I calmed her down as best I could.
+I tried to calm her down as best I could.

 I then said that I’d also go downstairs to search the grounds & speak with a few of our Security guards.

-While I did a very cursory review of the place & spoke with a couple of the officers, that really wasn’t why I went downstairs.
+While I did a very cursory review of the place & spoke with a couple of the guys, that really wasn’t why I went downstairs.

 I went over to the Citi ATM on the ground level & withdrew $500 cash.
 I then brought it upstairs & placed it into a plain, white envelope.

 I waited for the right opportunity when Renee was sitting down with one of her call monitors at their workstation to strike.

 I quickly placed an inter office envelope on Renee’s desk…then snuck the envelope into her front desk drawer.